 Announcement of Political Allegiance/Political Posts

 Most organizations do not have any political bias or allegiance to any political party.
-Hence employers also look out for posts which are extremely supportive or negative towards political parties.
+Hence employers also look out for posts that are extremely supportive or negative towards political parties.
 This is because hiring a candidate who tends to propagate a certain political party would lead to the candidate unintentionally presenting the company he works for to have a political bias.

 This should come as a no-brainer to you.
 Sexual Harassment, Sexist comments, racism, and racial slurs are now shunned upon and are regarded as condemnable offenses.
 Naturally, employers and hiring organizations would not like to employ a candidate who indulges in spreading hate through racial slurs or makes demeaning statements to women.